Skip to content

 Can I use Affinity Photo professionally?
 Absolutely.
 Affinity Photo supports CMYK with ICC profiles, 16/32-bit color depth, PSD export, and the same core editing capabilities professionals need.
 Many photographers, retouchers, and designers use it as their primary editor.
 The limitation is ecosystem — if your team or clients rely on Photoshop-specific features (Smart Objects, Actions), collaboration friction increases.

-Is Affinity Photo available on iPad?
-Yes, as a separate purchase for $21.99.
-The iPad version is fully featured — not a stripped-down companion app.
-It includes all personas (Photo, Develop, Liquify, Tone Mapping, Export), full layer support, and RAW processing.
-Files transfer via iCloud, AirDrop, or external storage.
+Is Affinity available on iPad?
+Yes, and it is now free like the desktop app — no separate purchase.
+The iPad version is fully featured, not a stripped-down companion app: it includes the editing personas (Photo, Develop, Liquify, Tone Mapping, Export), full layer support, and RAW processing.
+Files transfer via iCloud, AirDrop, external storage, or Canva sync.

 What is the best free alternative to both?
 GIMP (GPL-3.0, free) is the most capable free raster editor.
 It lacks the polish of Affinity Photo and the AI features of Photoshop, but handles layers, masks, selections, retouching, and color correction competently.
 For simple tasks like compression or format conversion, Pixotter handles them in the browser for free.

 Should I switch from Photoshop to Affinity Photo?
-If you are paying for Photoshop and do not use Generative Fill, Neural Filters, Smart Objects, or Photoshop-specific plugins regularly, switching saves $120-276/year with minimal capability loss.
-Download the free trial, recreate your most common workflow, and see if anything critical is missing before committing.
+If you are paying for Photoshop and do not use Generative Fill, Neural Filters, Smart Objects, or Photoshop-specific plugins regularly, switching saves $180-276/year with minimal capability loss.
+Download Affinity for free, recreate your most common workflow, and see if anything critical is missing before committing.